benphelps/homepage-docs/src/pages/en/configs/settings.md

 ## Layout

-You can configure service sections to be either "column" or "row" based layouts, like so:
+You can configure service and bookmarks sections to be either "column" or "row" based layouts, like so:

-Assuming you have a group named `Media` in your `services.yaml` file,
+Assuming you have a group named `Media` in your `services.yaml` or `bookmarks.yaml` file,

 ```yaml
 layout: